mrdoob/three.js/threejs/lessons/threejs-post-processing.md

 many details (see articles linked above) the variables `uv`, `projectionMatrix`, `modelViewMatrix` and `position` are all magically added by THREE.js.

 Finally we create a fragment shader.
-In it we get get pixel color from the previous pass with this line
+In it we get a pixel color from the previous pass with this line

 ```glsl